SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 After admin consent, the application still cannot read any site.
 You now have to bind it explicitly to the SharePoint site that hosts your grounding documents.
 The easiest path is the [PnP.PowerShell](https://pnp.github.io/powershell/) module.

 > **Note:** The account running the grant command must have the **Site Collection Administrator** role on the target SharePoint site (a tenant Global Administrator works as well).
-Owners of the Microsoft 365 Group or Teams team that backs a SharePoint site automatically have this role.
+Owners of the Microsoft 365 Group that backs a SharePoint site automatically have this role.
 If you don't have it, ask a SharePoint administrator to grant it temporarily. `Sites.Selected` on its own is not enough to perform the grant.

 - Install **PowerShell 7.2 or later** — see [Install PowerShell on Windows, Linux, and macOS | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell).
 - Install the PnP.PowerShell module — see [Installing PnP PowerShell | PnP PowerShell](https://pnp.github.io/powershell/articles/installation.html).